 Favorite deleted character?

-Timon's father could've had an interesting role, plus taken Timon off the long list of film characters who have an unexplained missing parent.
-Here's what I mean by that: What do Timon, Nala, Kovu, Anakin Skywalker, and Andy from Toy Story all have in common?
-(Besides the fact that all of them are Disney characters now that Disney owns Star Wars).
-For each of them we see their mothers for sure, but not a one of them have their father shown on-screen, or even so much as a vague explanation as to where they are or if they're even alive for that matter.
-(And in Anakin's case, he never even had one to begin with).
-So keeping Timon's father in the film(s) could've eliminated this problem for him, and he could've had some genuinely good and warm moments with his son as well.

-Binti, who was supposed to be Zazu's girlfriend and/or mate, would've been nice to see done in the final film(s)$.
-I'm not sure how she would've fit into the grand scheme of things plot-wise, but just try to deny that it would've been cute to see Zazu find love.
-Go ahead, I dare you to deny it.
-As long as she was designed nice, was written well and had good chemistry with Zazu (in the same way Kiara and Kovu had extremely believable compatibility), I would've loved to see her get together with Zazu in the end, and maybe help him to lighten up his mood a little as well.
-And if by some chance they were supposed to have kids at the end, I'm officially sold.

-Favorite deleted scene?

-Favorite deleted character?

 I'd say for me personally, it's a tie between Timon's father and Binti.
 Timon's father could've had an interesting role, plus taken Timon off the (weirdly) long list of Disney characters who have an unexplained missing parent.
 I mean really; Timon, Nala, Kovu, Anakin Skywalker, Quasimodo, and Andy from Toy Story all never mentioned their fathers at all, or even asked if they were alive.
 So keeping Timon's father in the film(s) could've eliminated this problem for him.
 What little we have of him in TLK 1 1/2's cut storyboards seemed promising enough, so it would've been neat to see him fully realized.

 Binti, who was supposed to be Zazu's girlfriend and/or mate, would've been nice to see done in the final film(s).
 I'm not sure how she would've fit into the grand scheme of things plot-wise, but I can't bring myself to deny that it would've been cute to see Zazu find a lover like her.
 As long as she was designed nice, was written well and had good chemistry with Zazu, I would've loved to see her get together with him in the end, and maybe help him to lighten up his mood a little as well.

 Favorite deleted scene?